 The National Museum is delighted to formally welcome the Love Wheels rainbow-coloured crocheted bicycle that was left outside Prime Minister Malcolm Turnbull's home during the marriage equality debate.

 This powerful symbol of the 'Yes' campaign, made by yarn bomber Eloise Murphy, is on show in the Museum's Main Hall from 25–29 January 2018.
-It will soon return to our Xplore space, in an exhibition celebrating the 40th anniversary of the Sydney Gay and Lesbian Mardi Gras, and the recent marriage equality campaign.
+It will also go on show in our Xplore space, in an exhibition celebrating the 40th anniversary of the Sydney Gay and Lesbian Mardi Gras, and the recent marriage equality campaign.

 The Museum is collecting objects which represent both sides of the debate which took place during the Australian Marriage Law Postal Survey.
 The survey determined national opinion on whether the Marriage Act should be amended to allow same-sex couples to marry.
 The 'Yes' result was announced on 15 November 2017.